-This unique three-year degree programme, delivered entirely in English in the heart of the French capital at the University of London Institute in Paris (ULIP), will enable you to learn about “doing" international politics while gaining international experience.
-The programme’s immersive approach, blending traditional seminars with fieldwork, will provide a firm theoretical and practical foundation for understanding international politics and enable you to graduate with a world-renowned Queen Mary University of London degree.
+Our unique three-year degree programme, delivered entirely in English in the heart of the French capital, will enable you to learn about “doing" international politics while gaining international experience.
+The programme’s immersive approach, blending traditional seminars with fieldwork, will provide a firm theoretical and practical foundation for understanding international politics and enable you to graduate with a renowned University of London degree.

 - Typical offer: ABB